alexklibisz/elastiknn/docs/_posts/2021-07-30-how-does-elastiknn-work.md

 Another way to think about this is that we simply have $$L$$ distinct hash tables, and each one uses a logical hash $$g_i(v)$$.
 As $$L$$ increases, the probability of collision increases, which generally results in higher recall.

-Finally, the number of operations to hash a vector and the size (i.e., number of bytes) of the resulting hash value are both a function of $$L \times k$$.
+The number of operations to hash a vector and the size (i.e., number of bytes) of the resulting hash value are both a function of $$L \times k$$.
 In other words, the cost of increased recall and precision is more CPU, memory, and storage.

 To summarize: